How I Discovered the Calming Power of Coloring (and What the Science Says)

 A few years ago, I bought a coloring book on a whim.
 It was one of those intricate, mandala-style ones you find in the “self-care” aisle — all swirling vines and tiny flowers that demanded a level of focus I wasn’t used to.
 I didn't expect it to change much.
 I certainly didn’t expect it to become a tool I’d rely on during anxious spirals.

-As I sat there with my colored pencils, something strange happened.
+But as I sat there with my colored pencils, something strange happened.
 The noise in my head — the racing thoughts, the catastrophizing, the pressure to “fix” everything — started to quiet down.
 I wasn't solving anything, but I wasn't spiraling either.
 I was just… coloring.

 The Surprising Science Behind It